Resilience in Sports: How to Bounce Back from Failure

 Examining what went wrong, and asking ourselves, “What can be gained from this experience?”

 The road to success in anything is always paved with setbacks and failures.
 There is admiration given to people who rise above such adversity.
-In order to do so, we must begin to view failure in a more positive light.
+In order to do so, you must begin to view failure in a more positive light.

 Become resilient, learn to be grateful for failure, learn from these experiences, and see how your life begins to change.